software engineering screen

 Our bachelor's degrees are highly ranked by U.S. News & World Report.

-Courses in the B.S. in Software Engineering program cover a wide array of software engineering topics including discrete mathematics, probability and statistics, and relevant topics in computer sciences and supporting disciplines for a comprehensive coverage of modern software and techniques.
-As a student, you can gain knowledge in areas such as computer programming, object-oriented methodology, software design, software validation and verification, software security, and computer networks.
+Courses cover a wide array of software engineering topics, including discrete mathematics, probability, and statistics, along with relevant topics in computer science and supporting disciplines for a comprehensive look at modern computer software and techniques.

 The Bachelor of Science in Software Engineering program requires you to complete a minimum of 126 credits including a capstone course.
 As part of SWENG 480/481, taken during your senior year, you'll be required to complete a capstone project which includes collaborating with fellow students to design, plan, manage, and implement a software system and provide you with experience working with real industries.